Lysmura/RepTracking.jl/README.md

 * `figure2()` reproduce the two way scatter plot of figure 2 showing the evolution of the average initial attaintment of classmated given the baseline quantile.
 * `table2_panelA()` reproduce the set of robust regressions on the effect of tratment in the short run (18 months after program).

+Those functions are implemented to facilitate the reproduction and aren't exported by the package.
+To call them add the prefix `RepTracking.` before calling them.
+* `data_student_test()`, `data_student_pres()`, `data_teacher_test()` import the dataset from the format .dta and apply the transformation required to replicate the results.

+## Limitations of the replication
+Some part of the author work couldn't be replicated due to the lack of libraries on Julia or the time constraint :
+* On table 2 both panel, the t-test for the equality between coefficients of the bottom and quarter treatment effect couldn't be reproduced due to the lack of compatibility between the `Tests.jl` package and `FixedEffectModel.jl`.
+It is however possible to implement a function to manually compute it to complete our work using the formula of the Wald test : $\frac{\beta_1 - \beta_2}{V(\beta_1) + V[\beta_2] - 2Cov(\beta_1, \beta_2)}$, and retrieving it's quantile with the normal law quantile function.